 None of this will be music to the ears of Lazarus Chakwera, who has never been convinced about the legitimacy of the most recent election and would like to see a new one happen as soon as possible – perhaps even as early as May this year.

-It would appear that the virus might have bought the President time, and it might even be enough time for Malawi to start seeing the benefits of cannabis being sold within the country and also to the wider world.
 Should that happen, it wouldn’t be against the odds for him to improve on his 38% share of the vote last time around.
 He might even dare to dream of going beyond that and securing 50%, thus fulfilling one of the proposed requirements for electing any new President in the future regardless.

 It’s unlikely that the President had any of this in his mind when he first signed the papers that legalized the sale of Malawian cannabis.
 At that time, he was probably only thinking of increasing the country’s revenue and creating more jobs within his country.